Krabathor: History

-In 2003, the band, after playing their last concert at the inaugural Basinfirefest in Spálené Poříčí, went on an indefinite hiatus.
-Kryštof moved to the United States, Speckmann returned to Master, and then-drummer Libor Lebánek formed the band Bad Face with his brother.
+In 2003, after playing their last concert at the inaugural Basinfirefest in Spálené Poříčí, the band went on an indefinite hiatus.
+Kryštof moved to the United States, Speckmann returned to Master, and drummer Libor Lebánek formed the band Bad Face with his brother.

-In 2014, Krabathor reunited for an exclusive show at the Brutal Assault festival in Jaroměř, in their classic lineup of Kryštof, Kovařík, and Hlaváč.
-In 2015, they launched the Krabatour, performing several concerts across Czechia and Slovakia.
+In 2014, Kryštof, Kovařík, and Hlaváč reformed Krabathor for an exclusive show at the Brutal Assault festival in Jaroměř.
+In 2015, they launched the Krabatour, performing several concerts across the Czech Republic and Slovakia.

 In 2021, the band released Demonizer / Mortal Memories II, a compilation of their 1988 demos Breath of Death, Total Destruction, and Brutal Death.